Answer the following questions and/or complete the exercises in

 mountains_data.

-9. Clear your environment panel by clicking on the broom
+9. Clear your environment panel by cliking on the broom icon.

-icon.
-Then read in your mountains_data.csv file to a new
+Then read in your mountains_data.csv file to a new object

 10. Use a summary function of your choice to show the